 It has the accoutrements of a subtractive synth: a modelled filter, envelopes and LFOs for modulation, but with a fresh approach where it counts – the oscillators.

-Cadmium is now available for Windows, MacOS, and Linux.
+Cadmium is now available as a VST2 plugin for Windows, MacOS, and Linux.

 With an audio-rate oscillator per axis, you can go beyond traditional phase distortion tones – turn the shaping parameters up and detune the oscillators for ruthless, snarling basslines, or mellow out with shifting, morphing pads and drones.

 Cadmium has three carrier oscillators, all in stereo for extreme width effects.
 Each oscillator has independent VPS modulation amount and pseudo-wavefolding parameters, in addition to the standard transpose and variable phase controls.

 It's a loosely-modelled 4 pole transistor ladder lowpass, with pole mixing for additional responses.
 Smooth your sound out with that classic buttery ladder sound or turn the drive up to add an extra edge.